joshsmithxrm/ppds-demo/README.md

 ## Purpose

-This repository serves three main goals:
+This repository serves four main goals:

 1. **Showcase Extension Capabilities** - Provides real-world examples of plugins, web resources, cloud flows, and other components that demonstrate what the VS Code extension can do

+2. **Reference Architecture / Starter Template** - Clone this repo, replace the demo content, keep the infrastructure (CI/CD, branching, docs) as a starting point for new projects

-2. **Reference Material for AI-Assisted Development** - Contains well-structured, documented patterns that AI coding assistants (like Claude) can use as reference when helping developers build Power Platform solutions
+3. **AI-Assisted Development Reference** - Well-structured patterns in CLAUDE.md that AI coding assistants can use when helping build Power Platform solutions

-3. **Best Practices Documentation** - Models proper solution structure, naming conventions, and architectural patterns for Dynamics 365 development
+4. **Educational Example** - Shows complex ALM concepts at a micro level without clutter - one correct example of each component type

 ## What's Included